dw511214992/ten-minutes-shippable-dataplane-sdk/docs/net.md

 # Generate Net Dataplane SDK

+**As the generating script of .Net SDK is not merged to main branch, the tool will still works on a dev branch: `shipPackage`**.

 1. After you choose to generate net dataplane sdk, the tool may ask you which package do you want to generate:
     ```shell
     [NET SDK] What is the namespace?
 It should be in format Azure.xxxx.xxxx.
 Sample: Azure.Storage.Blob.
 Please input it: Azure.Template.Sample